joel-day/LeetCode-Workspace/README.md

 # 58. Length of Last Word
 #### Intuition:
+- The goal here is to find a way to avoid processing the entire sting, and focus only on wehat matters (the end).
-- rsplit and rstrip begin at the end of the list - minimizing processing requirments
+- 'rsplit' and 'rstrip' begin at the end of the list - minimizing processing requirments

 #### Approach:
+- Remove the leading and trailing whitespacves with 'rstrip'
+- Use rsplit(' ', 1)[-1] to begin splitting from the end, split only once, and save the last chunk as a variable (last_word).
+- Use len() to get the length of the word

 #### Complexity:
 - Time Complexity: ( O(n) ) — Depends on the string size (characters).